 Teen Mac Bohonnon, a student athlete at the USSA Team Academy, hadn't thought much about actually making the Olympic team until a week before the close of qualifying when he scored his first career World Cup podium.
-Ten days later, he was named as the lone men's aerialist on the team.

 "I didn't start thinking about Olympics until after I competed at the Olympics," laughed Bohonnon.
 "I was in denial after my podium.
 There was a lot of added pressure but I learned to deal with it.
 I was representing my entire team."

 Bohonnon's storybook Olympics netted him a fifth place finish, coming on the heels of his first ever full double full full, a series of three flips with four twists.

 Looking back on Sochi, the USSA came in with a high level of preparedness.
 "We're always looking for change and adapting more quickly than others," said USSA High Performance Director Troy Flanagan.

 One of the keys to the USSA's 17-medal success in Sochi was its relentless pursuit of its own private hotel to complement the Athlete Village.
 The hotel allowed the USSA to deploy special support programs for athletes, including its own team of chefs to provide familiar and nutritious meals for athletes.